-Three assumptions used in the analyses reported in Table 3-1 have been reevaluated.
+Four (4) assumptions used in the analyses reported in Table 3-1 have been reevaluated.
 The affected assumptions are:

-- 1. type of poison used in the filter and knockout canisters,
+- type of poison used in the filter and knockout canisters.

-- 2. storage pool water temperature, and
+- 2. storage pool water temperature,

-- 3. fuel particle size.
+- 3. fuel particle size, and

+- change in filter media.